 The estimates of the elasticity of poverty with respect to agricultural openness (evaluated at the mean of the poverty headcount ratio) are shown at the bottom of Table 5.
 The first conclusion is that agricultural openness tends to reduce poverty more strongly at the higher poverty thresholds.
 In other words, the poverty reducing effects at the lower poverty thresholds are limited.
 Second, based on the five-year average panel data, a 1% increase in the agricultural openness tends to reduce poverty ay by 0.062% to 0.188% at higher poverty thresholds and by 0.03% to 0.06% at the lower thresholds, though the latter are not statistically significant.
-These are not high at first sight, but poverty-reducing effects are likely to be substantial as the effects will be accumulated over the years.
-Thirdly, agricultural openness is likely to reduce both rural and urban poverty, with the absolute magnitude of reduction larger for rural poverty.
+These are not high at first sight, but poverty-reducing effects are likely to reduce both rural and urban poverty, with the absolute magnitude of reduction larger for rural poverty.
 We conclude that the agricultural transformation, proxied by the agricultural openness, has a significant poverty-reducing effect.
 We have used the poverty headcount ratios, but similar conclusions have been obtained for poverty gap measures.
 In terms of policy implications, it is important for policymakers to facilitate agricultural export directly by removing tariff and non-tariff barriers, or indirectly by investing rural or transport infrastructure to reducing transaction costs, in order to improve the overall agricultural productivity and eradicate extreme poverty.